Share:

 Top 3 Ways to Protect Your Feet in Heels

-While high heels may cause issues by altering the natural position of the foot-ankle complex, there are ways you can implement them into your daily life to minimize these effects:
+There are ways though that you can implement them into your daily life to minimize these effects:

 • Choose healthy high heels